kplabs-pl/sml-docs/src/tutorials/ml_deployment/model_preparation.rst

 Before we deploy and run any model on an edge device, we first need to develop and train it on a PC machine using either PyTorch or TensorFlow.

-This tutorial demonstrates training of a land cover segmentation UNet model with ResNet encoder implementd in PyTorch.
+This tutorial demonstrates training of a land cover segmentation UNet model with ResNet encoder implemented in PyTorch.
 The model produced in this step is later used for deployment to the edge.

 Prerequisites
 -------------